King of Anything Lyrics

 But I just keep quiet and count the cars that pass by

-We're all entitled to 'em, but I never asked
+We're all entitled to them

 So let me thank you for your time

-And try not to waste anymore of mine
+And try not to waste any more of mine

-And get out of here fast
+Get out of here fast

-There's no one here to save
+There's no one here to say

 You are not me